samlhk/chess/README.md

 ## Instructions

-Visit this [github pages link](https://samlhk.github.io/chess/) to play the game, currently does not work for touchscreens.
+Visit this [github pages link](https://samlhk.github.io/chess/) to play the game.

+Note: Currently does not support touchscreens or Safari.
+The engine runs in the frontend with javascript, so performance and play speed may vary with different devices.

 ## Modes